 SQL injection cheat sheet

-Use our SQL Injection Cheat Sheet to learn about the different variants of the SQL injection vulnerability.
-In this cheat sheet you can find detailed technical information about SQL injection attacks against MySQL, Microsoft SQL Server, Oracle and PostgreSQL SQL servers.
+Use the Invicti SQL Injection Cheat Sheet to learn about exploiting different variants of the SQL injection vulnerability.
+The cheat sheet includes technical information and payloads for SQL injection attacks against MySQL, Microsoft SQL Server, Oracle and PostgreSQL database servers.

 What is an SQL injection cheat sheet?

-An SQL injection cheat sheet is a resource where you can find detailed technical information about the many different variants of the SQL injection (SQLi) vulnerability.
-This SQL injection cheat sheet can be used as a reference for seasoned penetration testers but also as a general guide for those who are just getting started in web application security.
+This SQL injection cheat sheet is a cybersecurity resource with detailed technical information and attack payloads to test for different types of SQL injection (SQLi) vulnerabilities caused by insufficient user input validation and sanitization.
+This cheat sheet can be used as a reference for penetration testers but also as a general guide for anyone interested in web application security and all the unexpected things you can do with SQL commands.

 About the Invicti SQL injection cheat sheet